 The EduExo tutorial introduces you to all that you need to know for a deeper understanding of robotic exoskeletons.
 But, of course, there are many more possibilities of what you can do, and the EduExo can be a platform for your own experiments.
 Maybe you want to develop your own control algorithm or a new computer game that can be controlled with the EduExo?
 Or you want to learn more about mechanical design; you can start by designing new parts and interfaces to optimize the exoskeleton for your own arm anatomy.

-We will offer several extensions to the EduExo that will enable you to discover additional and specialized aspects of exoskeleton design, control and applications.
+We offer and develop several extensions to the EduExo that will enable you to discover additional and specialized aspects of exoskeleton design, control and applications.
 Each extension will include a handbook and either a hardware or software component.
 Similar to the EduExo handbook, the courseware will provide theoretical background knowledge and a tutorial with practical exercises.